ImGGAAVVIINN/NAPC-Classic/README.md

 ##  Features

 ### FPS Boost

+Like most Pvp Client, NAPC boost your fps.
+Making the gameplay experance more enjoyable

+With

 ### Cosmetics
 ``` The Cosmetics are provided by the Essential Mod, and there are many great free cosmetics for you to choose from.
 However, if you want to spend money and buy cosmetics, you are 100% welcome to do so.
 Just keep in mind that 100% of the money that you use to buy those cosmetics goes to the Essential Mod developers.
 It is great if you want to support their amazing work.
 Just remember that this is just a hobby project, and it is NOT sponsored by the Essential Mod. ```